ramp-eu/AGILPLAS/docs/installationguide.md

 ## Installation

+#### Docker

+In case you don't have an M-DUINO PLC to work with we have developed a dockerized simulation.
+If you don't have Docker you can install it [here](https://docs.docker.com/get-docker/).

 #### Arduino IDE

+**This can only be used if you have an M-DUINO.
+If not, check the [Step by Step](stepbystep.md) for a dockerized simulation.**

-This is the main tool to write and upload code to the M-DUINO board.
+It's the main tool to write and upload code to the M-DUINO board.
 Download [here](https://www.arduino.cc/en/software).

 #### Orion Context Broker